intmus/inttheory22-23/_14-secondary-dominant-functions/b1-ex-secleadingtones.md

 ### Conclusion

-As you can see, the part-writing mostly takes care of itself in voicing this chord as long as you resolve the tendency tones correctly.
-The most obvious solution is listed below.
-Notice that the resolutions are smooth and allow every tendency tone to resolve correctly without creating objectionable parallels.
+The most obvious solution is written below, and it feels like the part-writing takes care of itself.
+In this usage however, the vii<sup>&oslash;7</sup> creates parallel fifths between the alto and tenor voices.

 {% capture ex6 %}X:6
 T:A completed secondary leading-tone seventh chord